-The fees collected under the Legacy Fields Project are restricted funds that can ONLY be used for field development in the region in which they are collected.
+The fees collected under the Legacy Fields Project are restricted funds that will be used for field development in the region in which they are collected.
 This ensures that fees are spent in the region they are collected, for the benefit of the players, and long-term development of fields in that region.
 Although $40 is a significant fee, it will be used to pay for the procuring, building, maintenance, and long-term upkeep of the fields.
 By supporting the Legacy Fields Project, you are enabling youth in your community to have sustained access to space where they can enjoy the various perks of participating in youth sports.